Ma3Route/node-sdk/CONTRIBUTING.md

 > We are glad that you can take the time and help us improve this SDK.

 We are using Git branching model identical to [this one](http://nvie.com/posts/a-successful-git-branching-model/).
+Ensure you read that please.

 ### 1. Fork